odtgit/evmqtt/README.md

 # Very simple Linux input event to MQTT gateway

 This program allows you to capture linux input events via [evdev](https://python-evdev.readthedocs.io/en/latest) and publish them to an MQTT broker.
-This can for example be used to turn IR button presses to triggers in Home Assistant.
+This can for example be used to turn IR button presses to triggers in Home Assistant if you are already using ir-keytable.

 Based on the original [gist](https://gist.github.com/jamesbulpin/b940e7d81e2e65158f12e59b4d6a0c3c) by James Bulpin.

-## Installation
+## Installation as a service

 Get the repo, install python3-pip, install prerequisites with